microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-share-or-delegate-calendar.md

 - [Get Outlook events in a shared or delegated calendar](outlook-get-shared-events-calendars.md)
 - [Create Outlook events in a shared or delegated calendar](outlook-create-event-in-shared-delegated-calendar.md)
 - [Why integrate with Outlook calendar](outlook-calendar-concept-overview.md)
-- The [calendar API](/graph/api/resources/calendar?view=graph-rest-1.0) in Microsoft Graph v1.0.
+- The [calendar API](/graph/api/resources/calendar?view=graph-rest-beta) in Microsoft Graph beta.